hashicorp/terraform/website/source/docs/providers/terraform-enterprise/r/artifact.html.markdown

 page_title: "Terraform Enterprise: atlas_artifact"
 sidebar_current: "docs-terraform-enterprise-resource-artifact"
 description: |-
   Provides access to deployment artifacts managed by Terraform Enterprise.
 This can be used to dynamically configure instantiation and provisioning of resources.
 ---

 # atlas_artifact

-Provides access to deployment artifacts managed by Atlas.
+Provides access to deployment artifacts managed by Terraform Enterprise.
 This can be used to dynamically configure instantiation and provisioning of resources.

 ~> **This resource is deprecated!** Please use the